cmzuo11/stMVC/README.md

 unzip stMVC_test_data.zip
 ```

-Note: the folder named 'DLPFC_151673' is the raw data of slice 151673.
+Note: The folder named 'DLPFC_151673' is the raw data of slice 151673.

 ## Run